Knapp-type obstructions in multilinear fractal Fourier extension: Introduction

 for all $x\in\rd$ and $r>0$, and

 for all $\xi\in\rd$.
 Then for all $f\in L^2(\mu)$ and $q\geq 2+ 4\frac{d-\alpha}{\beta}$,

-\end{theorem} Although this theorem carries the names of Stein and Tomas based on their work in \cite{Steinbook2, Tomas}, it was not until \cite{Moc00,Mit02} that the problem was thought of specifically for fractal measures (see \cite{BS11,CFdO} for a more thorough account of the history of this problem and recent progress).
+\end{theorem} The origin of this theorem dates back to the works of Stein (see Chapter VIII of \cite{Steinbook2}) and Tomas \cite{Tomas} in the special case where $\mu$ is the surface measure of the sphere $\mathbb{S}^{d-1}$.
+On the other hand, it was not until \cite{Moc00,Mit02} that the problem was considered specifically for fractal measures (see \cite{BS11,CFdO} for a more thorough account of the history of this problem and recent progress).
 To the best of our knowledge, the only known restriction estimates beyond $L^2$ are those obtained by interpolating \eqref{eq:ST} with the trivial $L^1\to L^\infty$, and the one obtained in \cite{Chen}, where it is assumed that the measure has a convolution power in some $L^p$ space.

 The conditions in Conjecture~\ref{restriction} are known to be sharp by the Knapp example, where the idea is to capture the `flatness' of $S$ by considering the characteristic function of a small cap.
 In \cite{HL,HL16,FHR,Che16} it was proven that the range of Theorem~\ref{thm:ST} is also sharp when considering fractal measures (see Section~\ref{sec:MultiKnappV3}).
 What is more, in \cite{HL} the authors noted that \eqref{ineq1-050925} could not hold for any $q<\frac{2d}{D_{2}(\mu)}$, where $D_{2}(\mu)$ is the $L^2$ dimension of the measure $\mu$, see Section~\ref{sec:prelim}.
 Generalising their remark, a more restrictive condition was obtained for general measures in \cite{CFdO} by considering a family of dimensions called the Fourier spectrum.
 In Proposition~\ref{prop:topLid} we use a similar argument to the one in \cite{HL} together with dimensional bounds to give a necessary condition for multilinear Fourier extension estimates to hold for general measures.